Post-Selection Inference for Generalized Linear Models with Many Controls: Generic Setup and Method

 The weights $f_i = w_i/\sigma_i$'s are used to achieve the orthogonality condition (\ref{Eq:Estimating2}):

-and this condition ``immunizes" the estimation of the main parameter $\alpha_0$ against crude estimation of the nuisance function $x_i'\beta_0$, in particular via post-selection estimators.
-The selection steps make unavoidable ``moderate" model selection mistakes, which translate into vanishing estimation error, which has an asymptotic negligible effect on the estimator based on the sample analog of the equation (\ref{Eq:Estimating}).
-The orthogonality (\ref{Eq:Estimating2}) condition is therefore a critical ingredient in achieving asymptotic uniform validity of the estimator and the confidence regions.
+and this condition immunizes the estimation of the main parameter $\alpha_0$ against crude estimation of the nuisance function $x_i'\beta_0$, in particular via post-selection estimators.
+The selection steps make unavoidable moderate model selection mistakes, which translate into vanishing estimation error, which has an asymptotic negligible effect on the estimator based on the sample analog of the equation (\ref{Eq:Estimating}).
+The orthogonality condition (\ref{Eq:Estimating2}) is therefore a critical ingredient in achieving asymptotic uniform validity of the coverage of confidence regions.
 Among all instruments that provide such immunization, the instrument given in (\ref{def: optim}) minimizes the asymptotic variance of the asymptotically normal and $\sqrt{n}$-consistent estimator based on the estimating equations (\ref{Eq:Estimating}).
-Other valid (but sub-optimal) choices of instruments are discussed in Comment \ref{Comment:ValidInstrument}.
+Other valid (but sub-optimal) choices of instruments are discussed in Remark \ref{Comment:ValidInstrument}.
+We will establish results for generalized linear models under high-level conditions.